eclipse-velocitas/velocitas-docs/content/en/docs/about/development_model/_index.md

 As an alternative to VSS and VSC, vehicle data and services can be defined semantically in a general IoT modelling language like Digital Twin Definition Language ([DTDL](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md)) or BAMM Aspect Meta Model [BAMM](https://github.com/OpenManufacturingPlatform/sds-bamm-aspect-meta-model) as well.

-The Velocitas SDK is using ([VSS](https://covesa.github.io/vehicle_signal_specification/)) as the sementic model for the Vehicle Model.
+The Velocitas SDK is using [VSS](https://covesa.github.io/vehicle_signal_specification/) as the semantic model for the Vehicle Model.

 ### Communication Protocols